brandondunwell/comfyui-3d-viewer-pro/README.md

 Alternately, you can:
 - Use the **📂 Upload 3D Model** button directly on the node.
 - Provide an **absolute file path** via the `custom_path` input field.

+-*NOTE* - YOU NEED TO RUN THE NODE ONCE AFTER YOU LOAD A 3D MODEL USING THE UPLOAD 3D MODEL BUTTON - AFTER THAT YOU CAN JUST SELECT THE MODELS FROM THE DROP DOWN LIST

 ## 📜 Credits & License
 - Built with [Three.js](https://threejs.org/)